 Teens contributing to conservation science

-Every summer this is how 28 TeenNat interns do real on-the-ground science at Pepperwood.
+Every summer this is how over two dozen TeenNat interns do real on-the-ground science at Pepperwood.
 The TeenNat internship program engages diverse youth in citizen science, provides them with technical skills, and connects them to nature.
 Interns contribute data to Pepperwood’s Sentinel Site project helping researchers to better understand the distribution of plant and animals populations in Northern California.

 Pepperwood’s nationally recognized five-week TeenNat summer internship gets teens outdoors and introduces them to the world of conservation science.

 TeenNat interns learn about ecological concepts like biodiversity and species distribution, and develop valuable skills including data collection and management.
 Throughout the internship they interact with researchers and other natural science professionals, gaining insights into career pathways.

 ABOVE: TeenNat interns collect data on Pepperwood's redwoods.
 Photos by Richard Morgenstein.